20200204_150524.jpg

 veteran climber, route developer

-Although we at the ASCA believe that all climbers must be capable of safely cleaning a route while rappelling and be responsible for their own safety, we believe that lower-offs provide more safety, ease of use, durability, and sustainability to single-pitch anchors without any significant disadvantages.
+Although we at the ASCA believe that all climbers must be capable of safely cleaning a route while rappelling and be responsible for their own safety, evidence shows that lower-offs provide more safety, ease of use, durability, and sustainability to single-pitch anchors without any significant disadvantages.